Project Overview

 Proposal abstract:

-Service providers will gain skills and tools to better facilitate land successions and transitions for and to Black Indigenous and other People of Color (BIPOC) land stewards.
-The service providers will grow in their awareness of land based inequities and current methods key individuals, organizations and the advisory committee are taking to utilize their agency and power to address land and farm owner inequities.
-The trainers of the trainers (service providers) have a proven track record of initiating intentional BIPOC land access, transfer and land back projects.
-The process of intentional land succession and transfers requires adaptable methodologies.
-Sharing these methodologies and approaches with service providers from the service provider experience, participants will become better equipped to adopt, reference and facilitate the clients/farmers succession or transfer process using relationship based processes for intentional BIPOC land transfers and access in the Northeast.
+Service providers will gain skills and tools to better facilitate land successions and transitions for and to land stewards who are people of color.
+The service providers will develop greater awareness of land based inequities and methods key individuals, organizations are taking to utilize their agency and power to address the issues.
+The trainers of the trainers (service providers) have a proven track record of initiating intentional land access, transfer and land back projects.
+The process of intentional land succession and transfers requires adaptable methodologies and this proved to be true throughout the project.
+With the added pressures of climate change, disastrous floods and a shifting political landscape, flexibility in methodologies and approaches to facilitate the clients/farmers succession or transfer processes for intentional land transfers and access in the Northeast prove both challenging and essential.

 Performance targets from proposal:

-15 service providers in the sectors of conservation, climate resilience, real estate, law and land trust will conduct educational succession planning programs that teach new strategies to a.
+15 service providers will conduct educational succession planning programs that teach new strategies to a.
 15 aging Farmers b.
 30 Farmers of Color in the Northeast c.
 15 additional service providers servicing the MA, CT, RI, VT region.

 i.
 These educational programs will equip aging farmers with the new strategies and the skills to succession plan with greater confidence, meet and engage potential farm successors, receive economic benefits from the transfer and ensure diversified farming as a sustainability measure through their successors. ii.
 Farmers of Color will be equipped with new strategies and skills to meet and engage farmers looking to transition land, actively engage in negotiations during the succession process and gain the skills to finalize the succession process and uplift diversified agricultural practices as sustainability measures on the land. iii.
 15 Service providers will adopt acquired skills and resources to complete succession plans and "close the deal" in ways that are mutually beneficial.
 15 Farmers will show a willingness to engage these new strategies.
 5-7 successions of farmland in the Northeast to Farmers of Color will occur within the period of this 3 year project.